-To be covered, a prescription drug must meet all of the following criteria:
+To be covered, a prescription drug or pharmacy durable medical equipment device must meet all of the following criteria:

-- Listed on the Wellmark Blue Rx Complete Drug List. - Can be legally obtained in the United States only with a written prescription. - Deemed both safe and effective by the U.S. Food and Drug Administration (FDA) and approved for use by the FDA after 1962. - Prescribed by a practitioner prescribing within the scope of his or her license. - Dispensed by a recognized licensed retail pharmacy employing licensed registered pharmacists, through the specialty pharmacy program, or through the mail order drug program. - Medically necessary for your condition.
-See Medically Necessary, page 47. - Not available in an equivalent over-the-counter strength.
-However, certain over-the-counter products and over-the-counter nicotine dependency drugs prescribed by a physician may be covered.
-To determine if a particular over-the-counter product is covered, call the Customer Service number on your ID card. - Reviewed, evaluated, and recommended for addition to the Wellmark Blue Rx Complete Drug List by Wellmark.
+- Listed on the Wellmark Blue Rx Complete Drug List. - Can be legally obtained in the United States only with a written prescription. - Deemed both safe and effective by the U.S. Food and Drug Administration (FDA) and approved for use by the FDA after 1962. - Prescribed by a practitioner prescribing within the scope of his or her license. - Dispensed by a recognized licensed retail pharmacy employing licensed registered pharmacists, through the specialty pharmacy program, through the mail order drug program, or dispensed and billed by a hospital or other facility as a take-home drug for a short-term supply. - Medically necessary for your condition.
+See Medically Necessary, page 49. - Not available in an equivalent over-thecounter strength.
+However, certain overthe-counter products and over-thecounter nicotine dependency drugs prescribed by a physician may be covered.
+To determine if a particular over-the-counter product is covered, call the Customer Service number on your ID card.

+Reviewed, evaluated, and recommended for addition to the Wellmark Blue Rx Complete Drug List by Wellmark.

-Drugs that are Covered The Wellmark Blue Rx Complete Drug List available, and as discontinued drugs are removed from the marketplace.
+Drugs that are Covered The Wellmark Blue Rx Complete Drug List